This version is marked as work-in-progress. This means that it is still subject to change.

 A Gimbal Manager should send out GIMBAL_MANAGER_STATUS at a low regular rate (e.g. 5 Hz) to inform the ground station about its status.

-A ground station can manually control a gimbal by sending GIMBAL_MANAGER_SET_ATTITUDE.
-This allows controlling the gimbal with angles, or angular rates, using a normalized unit (-1..1).
+A ground station can manually control a gimbal by sending GIMBAL_MANAGER_SET_MANUAL_CONTROL.
+This allows controlling the gimbal with either angles, or angular rates, using a normalized unit (-1..1).
 The gimbal device is responsible for translating the input based on angle, speed, and "smoothness" settings.

 The MAVlink node where the Gimbal Manager is implemented needs to discover Gimbal Devices by sending a broadcast MAV_CMD_REQUEST_MESSAGE for GIMBAL_DEVICE_INFORMATION.
 Every gimbal device should respond with

 The MAVLink node should then create as many Gimbal Manager instances as Gimbal Devices found.

 To control the angle and/or angular rate of the Gimbal Device, use the message GIMBAL_DEVICE_SET_ATTITUDE.
 If the gimbal manager has multiple gimbal control inputs available it should deconflict them as explained below.

 The autopilot should also send the message AUTOPILOT_STATE_FOR_GIMBAL_DEVICE to the gimbal device.
 This data is required by the Gimbal Device attitude estimator (horizon compensation), as well as to anticipate the vehicle's movements (e.g. the feed forward angular velocity in z-axis, so the current yaw intention).

 The gimbal device should send out its attitude and status in GIMBAL_DEVICE_ATTITUDE_STATUS at a regular rate, e.g. 10 Hz.